 The publication should include the following primary citation:

 A. Zemla: "LGA - a method for finding 3D similarities in protein structures", Nucleic Acids

 Research, Vol. 31, No. 13, 2003, pp. 3370-3374.

-and additional citations in case of referencing the LCS, GDT, and GDC measures respectively:
+Additional citations in case of referencing some specifics in LCS, GDT, and GDC measures

 A. Zemla, C. Venclovas, J. Moult, K. Fidelis: "Processing and analysis of CASP3 protein structure